Aart Jan de Geus

 Aart Jan de Geus (born 28 July 1955) is a retired Dutch politician of the Christian Democratic Appeal (CDA) party and businessman.
 He served as Minister of Labor and Social Affairs from 2002 to 2007.
 Then he worked as Deputy Secretary-General for the OECD.
 From 2012 to 2019, De Geus was Chairman and CEO of the Bertelsmann Stiftung.
-Since January 2020, he has been Chairman of the Goldschmeding Foundation.
+From January 2020 to 2023, he was Chairman of the Goldschmeding Foundation for People, Work and Economy.

 Education

-De Geus began studying law at the Utrecht University while also training as a bookkeeper.
-He ended his training after two years in order to concentrate exclusively on his studies.
-He later transferred to Erasmus University Rotterdam, where the law program had a more practical orientation.
+De Geus began studying law at the Utrecht University and completed his education at Erasmus University Rotterdam, where the law program had a more social-economic orientation.
 After receiving his Master of Laws in 1980, he did post-graduate studies in labor law at Radboud University Nijmegen.